-One in four (24%) North West adults say that personal or household finances are having an adverse affect on their mental health, according to research of over 2,000 British adults by the insolvency and restructuring trade body R3.
+One in four (24%) North West adults say that personal or household finances are having an adverse effect on their mental health, according to the research of over 2,000 British adults by the insolvency and restructuring trade body R3.

 The survey found that personal or household finance come top of a list of common stress factors having a negative impact on mental health, affecting 24% of people in the region.
 Health problems relating to the individual or a family member (19%), an individual’s or family member’s job (11%), UK or global current events (11%), and relationships with family (10%) complete the top five.